Nic-OS/100-days-of-code/r2-log.md

 **Goal:** Get camera working by any means necessary.

 **Results:** Got confused about actually using the Camera component because I kept seeing these `.then` methods in the code.
 Spent the hour reading up on Promises from this awesome article by Brandon Morelli: https://codeburst.io/a-simple-guide-to-es6-promises-d71bacd2e13a.
 Hopefully by breaking down the different components of using the `Camera`, I'll actually be able to use it and not get tons of errors every time.

+### R2D12 - 5/18/18
+**Goal:**
+  1) Get camera working on emulator
+  2) Take and store picture on device storage

+**Results:** It took me longer than the full hour just to get the app to compile with the right dependencies and run on the emulator.
+I haven't even actually used the Camera component yet.
+I had to keep installing, then linking, then unlinking, then uninstalling, then reinstalling, etc. the `react-native-camera` library.
+Finally, I just deleted the entire project and created a new React Native project to try again completely fresh.
+It finally worked.
+So now, I at least have the `react-native-camera` library installed and linked to the project and can run the app on the emulator.
+Tomorrow, I'll try using the camera component.